 - a loss of vision or hearing

-The Unit: What It DoesThe SIU is a civilian law enforcement agency in Ontario that has jurisdiction over municipal, regional and provincial police officers, as well as special constables employed by the Niagara Parks Commission and peace officers with the Legislative Protective Service.
-Anyone the SIU is mandated to investigate is referred to as an ‘official’.
+The Unit: What it DoesThe SIU is a civilian law enforcement agency in Ontario that has jurisdiction over municipal, regional, and provincial police officers, as well as special constables employed by the Niagara Parks Commission and peace officers with the Legislative Protective Service.

 The SIU – independent of any police service and operating at arm’s length from the Ministry of the Attorney General – investigates incidents involving officials where they are implicated in the following cases: